Kauto/animationvideo/README.md

             borderColor: undefined, // optional border color - undefined to disable the border
             lineWidth: 1, // size of the border
             clear: false, // clear the rect instead of filling with color
+            // resize the rect, so it hits the corner of the canvas
+            // default is true if x, y, width and height is undefined
+            norm: false,
             animation: undefined
           })
         ],